Sovendus-GmbH/Sovendus-Integrations-Documentation/vn-cb/web/shopify-app-docs/README.md

 > [!WARNING]
 > **New Shopify Checkout Required**
 > This app only works with Shopify's new "Checkout Extensibility" version.
-[View docs for the old version →](https://developer-hub.sovendus.com/Voucher-Network-Checkout-Benefits/Web-Integration/Shopify-Integration-(old-version))
+[View docs for the old version](https://developer-hub.sovendus.com/Voucher-Network-Checkout-Benefits/Web-Integration/Shopify-Integration-(old-version))

 ## ✅ Prerequisites